inducer/loopy/doc/tutorial.rst

 Since manually notating lots of dependencies is cumbersome, loopy has a heuristic:

-    If a variable is written by exactly one instruction, then all instructions reading that variable will automatically depend on the writing instruction.
+    If a variable is written by exactly one statement, then all statements reading that variable will automatically depend on the writing statement.

 The intent of this heuristic is to cover the common case of a precomputed result being stored and used many times.
 Generally, these dependencies are *in addition* to any manual dependencies added via ``{dep=...}``.
 It is possible (but rare) that the heuristic adds undesired dependencies.
-In this case, ``{dep=*...}`` (i.e. a leading asterisk) to prevent the heuristic from adding dependencies for this instruction.
+In this case, ``{dep=*...}`` (i.e. a leading asterisk) to prevent the heuristic from adding dependencies for this statement.

 Loops and dependencies
 ~~~~~~~~~~~~~~~~~~~~~~